aaronsharma/SEGP/Portfolio/System Integration & UX.md

 **C2 Back End - MongoDB - database implementation, the data model that  you developed your back end from (e.g. entity relationship diagrams).**

+#### Our use of MongoDB, database implementation and the data model

 /
 <p align="center">
   <img  src="https://github.com/aaronsharma/SEGP/blob/main/Portfolio/Media/window.JPG">